dhanesh-kh/IS-219/README.md

 ```

 > **Note**: We use `--legacy-peer-deps` flag during installation due to peer dependency requirements of the react-leaflet-heatmap-layer-v3 package, which requires React 17.
+If you encounter any issues, try removing the node_modules directory and package-lock.json file before reinstalling.

 ## Project Structure
 ```